leonlinsx/minimal-mistakes/_posts/2019-07-07-query-news.md

 ![Suggestion]({{ site.url }}{{ site.baseurl }}/assets/images/query/query-suggestions.png)

 You can browse the current list of topics and questions yourself [here](https://query.news/ "Query"), and see if there's any you'd like to comment on.
 This seems like an interesting idea!
 Most news is one-sided, seeking to broadcast a message to the masses.
 The comments section online is usually a disaster.
 By making discussion the focus of the site rather than a tacked-on product, hopefully it leads to more productive use cases.
 If you've ever read something and wondered 'but what about X', Query would be helpful for you.

+What might this look like at scale?
+It could have separate sections by topic area, with verified accounts posting new articles, receiving questions from interested readers, and then answering those questions.
+It would make Query *the site* for real-time information on a variety of topics, where you can actually dig further and investigate the story as it develops.

 On to questions and suggestions!